Available With Criteria Available Filter With Criteria Available Not Criteria NotAvaiable Not Criteria NotAvailable With Criteria

 Drop-In Discoveries: Puppet Art Adventures

 Watch some kooky animal puppets as they stop Trasher the Trash Can from trashing nature.
 Performance begins promptly at 1 p.m.
 After the show, try your hand at making an art project related to the show until 3 p.m.
 Join the Walk with a Naturalist at 2 p.m. for a longer nature hike or stay and make art throughout the afternoon.
+All ages welcome.
+Free.

 Free Family Fun Day: Walk with a Naturalist

 Join a naturalist for a walk along the trails.
 Observe seasonal changes happening across the habitats and landscapes.
 Bring binoculars if you have them or some will be available to borrow at the park.
 Drop-ins welcome.
 Hike departs shortly after 2 p.m. from in front of the visitor center.
+All ages welcome.
+Free.

 Gentle Yoga Flow